pixelnest/pixelnest.github.io/tutorials/2d-game-unity/particles/index.md

 ## Fire

 This is another particle system.
 Create a new one, just as you did above.
-We will use the default material for fire, it will be enough for our needs.
+We will use the default material for fire (no image), it will be enough for our needs.

 Settings: